Cape Ann COVID-19 numbers

 Here are the latest numbers of confirmed coronavirus cases on Cape Ann, according to the Massachusetts Department of Public Health and municipal officials:

-Gloucester: 565 confirmed cases Wednesday, of which 65 were active cases.
-At least 26 residents have died from COVID-19 and 533 had recovered as of Wednesday.
+Gloucester: 607 confirmed cases, of which 89 were active, on Friday.
+At least 26 residents have died from COVID-19 and 522 had recovered as of Friday.
+Last Tuesday, 20,549 tests had been administered to residents.

-Rockport: 108 confirmed cases Monday, up two from last Wednesday when 4,180 residents had been tested.
-As of Monday, there were seven active cases in town and forty-four of the confirmed cases were among residents of long-term care and congregate living facilities.
-Seventy-eight residents among the 108 who have contracted the coronavirus had recovered as of Monday.
+Rockport: 110 confirmed cases Tuesday, and 4,433 residents tested.
+As of last Monday, there were seven active cases in town and 44 of the confirmed cases were among residents of long-term care and congregate living facilities.
+Seventy-eight residents among the 110 who have contracted the coronavirus had recovered as of last Monday.
 At least 14 residents have died of the virus.

-Essex: 40 confirmed cases Sunday, up four from last Wednesday, when 2,054 had been tested.